g-skiba/ACOFramework/README.md

 ---

 ### 4. Results:

+WARNING (TODO): below results are not really accurate - Berlin's solution visualization is obviously not correct and both TSP and MTSP did not include the last segment (from last point back to the first one) in evaluation.

 #### TSP
 Testing results:
 On included into Framework dataset `Berlin 52`, we performed test run.
 Here are the results: